rc12306/chopsticks/README.md

 * Actioner: the player who has the current turn i.e. the player making the move
 * Receiver: the player who does not have the current turn i.e. the player waiting for opponent to make a move

+*These terms are used to help get the children nodes i.e. possible moves from the node; Look at function `getChildrenNodes()`*

 ## MCTS
 ## State Representation
 The state of the game is represented by 4 numbers and a letter ('C' or 'P'): the letter 'C' represents that the computer's turn while 'P' represents player's turn.
 The numbers represents the number of fingers on the players' hands.
-The first two represent the hand configuration for the actioner while the last two represent the hand configuration for the receiver.
-Since the state is not dependent on the side of the hand i.e. 2 fingers on the left hand and 3 fingers on the right hand is the same state as 2 fingers on the right hand and 3 fingers on the left hand, the pair of numbers representing the hand configuration is ordered numerically by convention.
+The first two represent the hand configuration for the computer while the last two represent the hand configuration for the player.
+Since the state is not dependent on the side of the hand (i.e. 2 fingers on the left hand and 3 fingers on the right hand is the same state as 2 fingers on the right hand and 3 fingers on the left hand), the pair of numbers representing the hand configuration is ordered numerically by convention.
 Below are some examples to illustrate this more clearly:

 * `1322C`: Computer has 1 and 3 fingers; Player has 2 fingers on each hand; Computer to make a move
-* `0133P`: Player has 1 finger on one hand, other hand is dead; Computer has 3 fingers on each hand; Player to make a move
+* `0133P`: Computer has 1 finger on one hand, other hand is dead; Player has 3 fingers on each hand; Player to make a move
 * `0003C`: Computer has no fingers left; Player has 3 fingers on one hand, other hand is dead; Game over since computer has no fingers left by default

 ## Hands